aborn/emacs.d/README.md

 ## INTRODUCTION
-This project is a slight configure file for emacs. emacs version 23 and after is ok
+This project is a slight configure file for emacs. emacs version 23 or after

 ## USAGE
 download all file in this project and running configure